rvcgit/dzen2bar/README.md

 Font Color / Foreground Color can be edited to suit your choice in the respective Conky Config

-ICONICFONT LOGOS FOR SOME DISTRIBUTIONS current is for Manjaro...
+ICONICFONT LOGOS FOR SOME DISTRIBUTIONS
+* current is for Manjaro...
 Choose your option/choice from [HERE](https://github.com/lukas-w/font-logos)

-i dont think this will work in wayland. i have not tested it nor the config is compatible for non X11 as of now.
+* i dont think this will work in wayland. i have not tested it nor the config is compatible for non X11 as of now.

-Hope you like this setup.
+* Hope you like this setup.
 Feel free to upgrade and fork/update...

-execute this bar with 'dzenbar' OR 'dzen2panel' as you may like.
+* execute this bar with 'dzenbar' OR 'dzen2panel' as you may like.
+* P.S: Exit Option seperated from fav and provided on panel.
+USE BUTTON "3";middle click to get exit option menu

 Cheers !